 I studied the boy in the picture, and at last rediscovered my father.
 The distinct feature of his face, the naïve gesture of his hand and the way he is posing himself where you could tell the photographer had just said “show me what you’ve found”.
 Then, I saw something peculiar， that pricks me, bruise and wound me.

 The walk to the custom felt miles long, their figure gets smaller and smaller through the matted glass gates of the security check, and finally disappear into the crowd.
-Suddenly I remembered my mother’s word, the deepest wound, the greatest possibility, now I truly understand what she had meant, also the resignedly unspoken words between her line.
-I had lost more than just seven hours to the earth’s curve.
+Now I remembered my mother’s word, the deepest wound, the greatest possibility, and all the resignedly unspoken lines.
+We had lost more than just seven hours to the earth’s curve.

 "Li’s photographs draw you in quietly.
 Each image is a soft expression of a thought or feeling, while complementing the broader narrative.
 The sense of absence and longing is palpable.
 The project is about separation.
 But also rebirth, and how we come to terms with our new selves while still within a family narrative"